 - by previously achieving a score of 3 or higher on the College Board Advanced Placement Examination in American History or American Government and Politics; or

-- by passing a non-credit examination in American history or American institutions, offered in the Department of History during the first week of each quarter.
+- by passing a non-credit examination in American history or American institutions, offered in the Department of History during the first week of each quarter for which there has been advance notice of student intent.
 Consult the department for further information; or

 - by achieving a score of 650 or higher on the SAT: Subject Test in American History; or